 Lake Tobias Wildlife Park - Dutch Country Roads

+Nestled in the quiet countryside, Lake Tobias resounds with the sights and sounds of the jungles and grasslands of six continents.
+Mammals, reptiles, and birds from around the world can be found here.
 Established in 1965, Lake Tobias is unique as it is not just a zoo, but it’s also a working farm.
 In addition to the peacocks, chickens, and guineas roaming freely about the grounds, Lake Tobias also has 50 acres of exhibits and displays including a petting zoo.
 From African lions and Bengal tigers to American alligators and Burmese pythons, Lake Tobias has a variety of wildlife to observe and enjoy.
+Safari tours are one of the special attractions at Lake Tobias.
+Specially designed cruisers take you across 150 acres of rolling land where you see herds of wild and exotic animals from around the world.

 Clyde Peeling’s Reptiland - Valleys of the Susquehanna